rurban/libu8ident/README.md

 Lookup if the codepoint is a confusable.
 Only with `--enable-confus / -DHAVE_CONFUS`.
 With `--with-croaring / -DHAVE_CROARING` this is twice as fast, and needs half the size.
-Not exported.

 `enum u8id_errors u8ident_check (const u8* string, char** outnorm)`

 `enum u8id_errors u8ident_check_buf (const char* buf, int len, char** outnorm)`

-Two variants to check if this identifier is valid.
-The second avoids allocating a fresh string from the parsed input. outnorm is set to a fresh normalized string if valid.
+Two variants to check if this identifier is valid. u8ident_check_buf avoids allocating a fresh string from the parsed input.  outnorm is set to a fresh normalized string if valid.

 Return values (`enum u8id_errors`):

   * 0  - valid without need to normalize.
   * 1   - valid with need to normalize.
-  * 2   - warn about confusable (_not yet implemented_)
+  * 2   - warn about confusable
+  * 3   - warn about confusable and need to normalize
   * -1  - invalid character class (only with `U8ID_CHECK_XID`)
   * -2  - invalid script
   * -3  - invalid mixed scripts
   * -4  - invalid UTF-8 encoding
-  * -5  - invalid because confusable (_not yet implemented_)
+  * -5  - invalid because confusable

+Note that we explicitly allow the Latin confusables: 0 1 I ` |
+i.e. U+30, U+31, U+49, U+60, U+7C

 `char * u8ident_normalize (const char* buf, int len)`